Skip to main content

 • gameplay

 The gameplay of the game is characterized by its unique factions and mechanics, offering a blend of deck-building and RTS elements that many players find engaging and addictive.
 However, it suffers from significant issues such as a poorly designed tutorial, clunky UI, and unbalanced mechanics, which can detract from the overall experience.
-While the art is praised, the gameplay's polish and clarity are often criticized, leading to a mixed reception among players.
+While the art is praised for its beauty, the gameplay lacks polish and clarity, leading to frustration in certain scenarios and multiplayer matches.

 • “Mainly played through the campaign, and while the game definitely takes a bit of getting used to, I've greatly enjoyed the gameplay loop, siege battles with an insane amount of units, and the beautiful pixel graphics.”